ejdotp/SemThree_ITER/Computer Science Workshop/Class Lectures/5_Java/README.md

 + ### Basic Syntax:
   - Every line of the code should be inside a class
   - Class name should start with an upercase letter [not compulsory]
+  - Every Java program should have main method/function
     >Test.java
     - <pre>public class Test{
         public static void main(string[] args){      |